Using A Password Manager Or Moving To A New One

 - Click the kebab menu (three-dot menu) > Choose Settings > Click Autofill > Password Manager > Turn off Auto Sign-in.

-Sign-up for a new account in Browser Extension
+Sign up for a new account in the Browser Extension

 - Create a folder